According to a letter written in 1880 by his grandson Charles John FRENCH, ancestor Charles FRENCH changed his name from CLUGE (KLUGE) to "FRENCH"

 The "Earl Talbot" left Portsmouth on 16 Oct 1785, sailing via Madeira

 & Cape Horn to arrive at Madras on the Coromandel Coast of India 0n

 6 April 1786.

 Charles married Elizabeth JACKSON at Trichinopoly Christ Church on 27 November 1789.
 His marriage is documented as "widower to a widow" Elizabeth being the widow of Major William JACKSON of 8 Battn.
 N.I.

 The baptism of Charles & Elizabeth's first child Charles Augustus in 1792 recorded the father Charles as Sergeant "a German"

 Charles' grandson maintained that Charles was the son of a von CLUGE of

 Germany/Denmark, and several descendants were given "Cluge" as a middle

-A family tree compiled by another descendant has Charles at the head as Count Von CLUGE. but this is a misunderstanding.
-Charles' father was employed by Count Heinrich SCHIMMELMANN Henrich Carl von SCHIMMELMAN
+Another family tree has Charles at the head as Count Von CLUGE. but this is a misunderstanding.
+Charles' father Johann GotlobKLUGE was an employee of Count von SCHIMMELMAN.
+Henrich Carl von SCHIMMELMAN

 (1724-1782), born in Demmin Pomerania